Environmental Management

 Sewerage operations

 Sewage is collected through Central Coast Council’s 2490km network of pipes and 324 pumping stations for treatment at one of eight treatment plants.
-Most sewage undergoes secondary treatment and is discharged into the ocean at Winne Bay in the south or Norah Head or Wonga Point ocean outfalls in the north.
+Most sewage undergoes secondary treatment and is discharged into the ocean at Winney Bay in the south or Norah Head or Wonga Point ocean outfalls in the north.

 The balance of secondary treated sewage undergoes a higher degree of treatment to tertiary standard and is delivered as recycled water to school ovals, parks, used on site at the treatment Plant or in the north to golf courses (via a Commercial Agreement), for beneficial non-potable reuse.